© 2023 CyberNews - Latest tech news,

 Current deal:🔥Get LastPass for just $3.00/month!🔥

-LastPass is a well-known password manager that has been on the market for a long while.
-Also, it’s a good password manager for Linux devices, you’ll just have to access it via browser extensions.
-This provider uses AES-256 encryption, so your data is secured.
+LastPass is a well-known password manager that has been on the market for a while.
+It’s a good option for Linux devices if you don’t mind accessing it via browser extensions.

-You can only access your account via a master password and LastPass doesn’t log anywhere.
+As expected, you can only access your account via a master password that LastPass doesn’t log.
 For additional security, there’s 2FA and multi-factor authentication.
-Other great features included are a password generator, a one-time password, which, when accessing your password vault from a device that isn’t your own, allows you to generate one-time passwords.
+Other great features included are a password generator, a one-time password, which allows you to generate one-time passwords when accessing your password vault from a device that isn’t your own.

 Additionally, there’s a credit monitoring feature that informs you about changes in your credit scores.
 Also, the security challenge tool keeps track of your password security and complexity.

-LastPass does have a decent free version, but this plan offers only the bare necessities.
-To have the best security and additional features like dark web monitoring or file sharing then you’ll have to move on to the premium plan starting at $3.00/month.
+LastPass offers a free version, but this plan grants only the bare necessities.
+To have the best protection and additional features like dark web monitoring or file sharing, you’ll have to move on to the premium plan starting at $3.00/month.
+See what else is included by visiting our LastPass review.

 Visit LastPass to see more about the features